Show:

 Events.on(Runner, "afterTick", callback)

-Fired at the end of a tick, after engine update and after rendering
+Fired once at the end of the browser frame, after beforeTick, tick and after any engine updates.

 Callback Parameters